Odie Armstrong

-Odie Armstrong (born September 30, 1981) is a former American football fullback.
+Odie Armstrong (born September 30, 1981) is an American former professional football fullback.
 He played college football at Northwestern Oklahoma State University.
 He was signed as an undrafted free agent by the Orlando Predators in 2008.

 Early life

 Armstrong attended Vardaman High School where he was a standout on the football team.
 During his high school career, Armstrong ran for 5,838 yards and 104 touchdowns.
 During his senior year, Armstrong set a Mississippi state record with 39 rushing touchdowns.
 In 2012, Vardaman retired Armstrong's #9 jersey.

 College career

 Armstrong attended Itawamba Community College after high school.
 After his graduation from Itawamba, Armstrong attended Northwestern Oklahoma State University, where he continued his football career.